 How to Switch Mobile Networks and Keep Your Number

-In fact, we can break it down into four simple steps:
+In fact, we can break it down into just 3 simple steps:

 - Now the fun bit: shop for a better deal with a new network.
 Use our postcode checker to find networks with outstanding coverage in your area.
-When you sign up they'll send you a new SIM card with a temporary phone number.
-Make sure you activate this when it arrives, but keep your old SIM in your phone for now.
+When you sign up give them your PAC code and they will switch your number over automatically within 1 day.